HIPAA Compliance

 HIPAA Challenges in 2025

-In 2025, the rise of telehealth, artificial intelligence (AI), and cloud-based systems introduced new complexities for HIPAA compliance, with fines for violations reaching up to $1.5 million per incident.
+In 2025, the rise of tele-health applications using artificial intelligence (AI) and cloud-based systems introduced new complexities for HIPAA compliance, with fines for violations reaching up to $1.5 million per incident.

-One major challenge is securing electronic PHI (ePHI) in cloud-based and AI-driven systems.
+The major challenge is securing electronic PHI (ePHI) in cloud-based and AI-driven systems which involves significant technical know-how along with a good understanding of the HIPAA regulatory mandates.

 The HIPAA Security Rule (45 CFR § 164.312) requires encryption and access controls, but many organizations struggle to implement these in cloud platforms or AI tools used for diagnostics or patient analytics.
 The increasing use of Internet of Things (IoT) devices, like remote patient monitors, further complicates compliance, as these devices often lack robust security, risking violations of the Security Rule’s technical safeguards.